SafariLib/Safari-Boilerplate-Fastify/doc/auth_config.md

 Both tokens are protected by a secret randomly generated for each user.
 They can be revoked and thus users can logout one or all account securely.

+Authentication attempts are limited to 5 per 15 minutes based on the client Ip adress.
+This feature is handled in the server state and revoked ip adresses are lost on server reboot.

 ## Accounts

 There is two types of accounts: